 Providing 24/7 customer service is becoming increasingly popular among customer-oriented businesses.
-An increasing number of consumers expect they can call any time of day or night in case of questions they want answered.
+An increasing number of consumers expect they can call any time of day or night in case of questions.
 But it is quite an investment to provide 24/7 support.
 How do you find out if it’s necessary for your company and if your company is ready for it?

 A few things you need to consider

 There are a couple of questions you need to ask yourself first to find out whether it is likely to be worthwhile to provide 24/7 customer support and whether your company is ready for it:

 What time of day do you get most of your calls?
 Check your statistics to see how many calls you are missing outside your current support hours.
 For example, our online tool Gearbox can provide customized reports based on all available call data.
 Additionally, it is also possible to export this data to our customers’ BI platform so they can process the data in any way they like